strategineer/personal-website/content/bin/rpg/glogm/index.md

 Dice that roll 1-3 return to your casting pool and can be used again that day.
 Dice that roll 4-6 are removed from your casting pool for the day.
 Your spells return at sunrise to last location they were imprisoned, when the octarine light of the sun touches the world and infuses Creation with an extra boost of raw magic.
 Your MD return if you get a good night's sleep.
 If you didn't sleep well, you can Save for each MD to have them return to your pool anyway.

-When you gain Template A, roll 2 d6s and gain the spells listed.
-Template B, roll 1d8.
+When you gain Template A, roll 1 d6 and gain the spell listed.
+Template B, roll 1d6 and a 1d8.
 Template C, roll 1d10.
 Template D, choose 4 spells from the list.
-If a duplicate spell is rollled, you may choose to keep it or reroll.
+If a duplicate spell is rolled, you may choose to keep it or reroll.

 You can try to bodge together a spell-like effect appropriate to your school by pouring any number of MD into a target and hoping for the best.
 Effects are adjudicated by the GM, but are usually haphazard and dangerous.
 Mishaps and Dooms apply.